kyang09/simple_battleship_ai/README.md

 ## Instructions

 1. Before starting, place all 5 pirate ships on the board.
 Each pirate ship cell will be marked as "P".
 2. Once all 5 ships have been placed, press the "START" button.
-The AI will try to attack the pirate ships.
+The AI will try to attack the pirate ships, marking cells with "AI".
 3. Press the "Try Again" button to set all 5 pirate ships in another (or the same) formation.
 4. Press "START" again.
 5. Keep repeating steps 3 and 4 until you don't want to play anymore.